Between wonder and shame: the conflict at the heart of GTAV

 I’m playing GTAV as I suspect most people are – a two or three all-too-brief half hour sessions midweek, a snatched hour or two at the weekend.
 So firing up GTAV to progress through the main story has become a game of chance – will the next half an hour be a brilliant, explosive guns-and-helicopters romp across Los Santos, or a dreary spot of enforced busywork?
 Will it give me reason to admire Rockstar’s work or end up feeling vaguely ashamed of myself?

 For every magnificent high, there’s an equally grubby low.
 Making the paparazzi missions intentionally, overtly unpleasant to complete doesn’t turn them into well-observed interactive satire – it just makes them unpleasant, plain and simple.
 I resent having to do anything for Michael’s horrid family, and yet I scramble to their aid whenever they call in the hope they’ll stop being quite so repellent.
-And oh God, the misogyny.
+Never has a videogame inspired such personal conflict.

 The world is brilliant, the mechanics superb; but forget its technical accomplishments and there’s a lot to criticise here.
 Michael and Franklin feel like an amalgamation of other characters we’ve seen many times before, ripped wholesale from decades-old crime and gangster films and asked to try and keep up in 2013’s biggest videogame.
 So it’s no wonder they are so utterly upstaged by Trevor – at least he reflects the game he stars in.
 He’s among the biggest conundrums in a game which has many, both one of the funniest and despicable characters I’ve ever encountered.

-The three-character setup might expose some cliched writing on Rockstar’s part, but again, the mechanics of it are brilliant.
-It’s a change of scenery and pacing that you control – a quick-fix, anti-boredom ejector seat which dodges having to schlep back into town when a mission ends out in the sticks.
+The three character setup might expose some clichéd writing on Rockstar’s part, but again, the mechanics of it are magnificent.
+It’s a change of scenery and pacing that you, the player, controls – a quick-fix, anti-boredom ejector seat which dodges having to schlep back into town when a mission ends out in the sticks.

 There might still be a lingering force of habit here.
 Themes, morals, narrative and characterisation actually worthy of discussion are a relatively new thing in games critcism.
 Years ago, plotlines and characters only really existed as vague justification for the game’s events – an arbritary save-the-princess sideline.
 For most of the industry’s lifetime, in fact, games have been assessed on the integrity of their mechanics, their ability to entertain and the depth of their challenge.
 Reviews were once consumer advice, designed to answer the question: is it worth buying?